Economy of the Cucuteni–Trypillia culture: Primitive trade network

 There were also certain rare mineral resources that, because of limitations due to distance and prevalence, were also moved along these rudimentary trade networks that towards the end of the culture would begin to become more and more important to the survival of the members of this society.
 The most important of these minerals was salt, which is critical for human existence.
-Indeed, the Cucuteni-Trypillia saltworks located at the brackish spring at Lunca, Neamț County, Romania, may very well be the oldest in the world.
+Indeed, the Cucuteni-Trypillia saltworks located at the brackish spring at the Poiana Slatinei site, Lunca, Neamț County, Romania, may very well be the oldest in the world.
 There is evidence to indicate that the production of this valuable commodity directly contributed to the rapid growth of the society.
 This saltworks was so productive that it supplied the needs of the entire region.
 For this to happen, the salt had to be transported, which may have marked the beginning of a trade network that developed into a more complex system over time.

 Other mineral resources that were traded included iron magnetite ore and manganese Jacobsite ore, which came into play later in the Cucuteni-Trypillia culture's development.
 These minerals were used to create the black pigment that decorated the beautiful ceramic pottery of this culture, and came from two sources: 1) Iacobeni, Suceava County, Romania for the iron magnetite ore, and 2) Nikopol, Dnipropetrovsk Oblast, Ukraine for the manganese Jacobsite ore, located in the farthest eastern periphery of the Cucuteni-Trypillia geographical region, along the Dnieper River.
 However, no traces of the manganese Jacobsite ore have been found in pigments used on artifacts from the western settlements on the opposite end of the region.
 This indicates that, although there was a trade network established, it was still rudimentary.